godefv/math/geometry/rotation.md

 This group is not commutative : changing the order in which rotations are applied can result in a different overall rotation.

 It is not a finite group, but it can be represented by unit quaternions, which are a subset of a vector space over a finite set of 2k-blades.

-But honestly, "a subset of a vector space over a finite set of 2k-blades", what does that even mean in terms of geometry ?
+But what does "a subset of a vector space over a finite set of 2k-blades" mean in terms of geometry ?
 Nothing ?

-On the contrary, the Lie algebra of the rotation group is a vector space over a finite set of orthogonal planes, which is much more natural.
+However, the Lie algebra of the rotation group -- let's call it the rotation algebra -- is a vector space over a finite set of orthogonal planes, which is much more natural.
 Infinitesimal rotations are commutative, which allows the addition of rotations to commute in the rotation algebra.